gatsbyjs/gatsby/docs/docs/use-static-query.md

 `useStaticQuery` is a React Hook.
 All the [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html) apply.

-It takes your `query` and returns your data.
+It takes your GraphQL query and returns the requested data.
 That's it!

 ### Basic example